Skip to article frontmatterSkip to article content

 Determine Distance Between Points Mathematically via Unit Sphere

-Distance between point A (latA, lonA) and point B (latB, lonB):
+First, to measure the distance between point A (latA, lonA) and point B (latB, lonB) on a unit sphere (radius = 1)

 d=acos(sin(latA)sin(latB)+cos(latA)cos(latB)cos(lonAlonB))d=acos(sin(latA)*sin(latB)+cos(latA)*cos(latB)*cos(lonA-lonB))